emdashdrupal/Carto/Home.md

 ### Using Online Viewers

-For the users who want to visualize the exported files but don’t have access to GIS software, this will be their primary method to view the geospatial data.
-Here are some of the websites where you can view the data:
+If you want to visualize the exported files but don’t have access to GIS software, you can use these sites to upload and view your geospatial data:

 * [mapshaper](https://mapshaper.org/) supports GeoJSON and Shapefile.
 You can import multiple layers and the file-loading process is efficient.
 (Recommended)
 * [geojson.io](https://geojson.io/) supports GeoJSON.
 You can edit the shape and change the color at the same time.
 (Recommended)